SU_P_09

 [i] When did you decide to stay in France and change your status?

-[i] Why were you scared?
+[i] Why were you afraid?

 [i] How do you introduce yourself then?